LeungKwokFan/SparkonAKSandDocker/README.md

-# EDAonAKSandDocker
+# SparkonAKSandDocker

 ## Intro
-Using Docker and Azure AKS to finish the EDA or other program.
+Using Docker and Azure AKS to finish the EDA or other program based on spark.
 And the py. file and .ipynb file can be changed for dealing with other tasks.

 ## File Statement
 ### AKS